Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 What can you do with it?

-An Instrument Rating (IR) enables you to fly under Instrument Flight Rules (IFR).
-This means you can fly in various weather conditions and at greater altitude, relying primarily on instruments.
+An Instrument Rating (IR) allows you to fly under Instrument Flight Rules (IFR).
+This means you can fly in varied weather conditions and at higher altitudes, relying primarily on instruments.

 Commercial Pilot License (CPL)